-When you're buying a car privately you should always do a REVS
+When you're buying a car privately you should always make sure

-Mandy bought her first car and wanted to insure it.
-Her mum
+Hayden bought his first car and wanted to insure it.
+His mum

-suggested she buy the insurance from the same company she was with.
+the insurance from the same company she was with.
+Hayden rang the

-Instead of just accepting the quote, Mandy asked three other
+Instead of just accepting the quote, Hayden asked three other

-insurance companies to compare what cover she could get and how
+insurance companies to compare what cover he could get and how much

-much it would cost.
-It turned out her mum's insurer charged high
+it would cost.
+It turned out his mum's insurer charged high rates

-rates for young drivers.
-By shopping around, Mandy was able to get
+for young drivers.
+By shopping around, Hayden was able to get the

-the level of cover she wanted at a cheaper price.
+level of cover he wanted at a cheaper price.